Zennii/payengine/README.md

 This project processes sets of transactions represented by CSV files.

-I spent time digging around and covering as many cases as I could, such as CSV still being "valid" in various ways.
+I spent time digging around and covering as many cases as possible even if unnecessary, such as CSV still being "valid" in various ways.
 This requires the occasional check in the code to validate as opposed to being fed a valid value after deserialization.

 Async was considered although transactions would race and otherwise minimal apparent gain was present.